bryantanderson/kubernetes-mcp-server/README.md

 }
 ```

 Note that the alias of the server can be anything.
+The following [guide](https://modelcontextprotocol.io/quickstart/user) is a useful example of how to configure MCP in the Claude Desktop App.

 ## Debugging the server